SkylineCommunications/dataminer-docs-connectors/connector/doc/TDF_Network_Collector.md

 ### Initialization

-To be able to retrieve data from the different sources, you will need to define the HTTP endpoints in the General page.
+To be able to retrieve data from the different sources, you will need to define the HTTP endpoints on the General page.

 ## How to use